 This course is a project-based exploration of topics in optimization and simulation.
 Topics include linear, integer, and nonlinear programming, and stochastic processes.
 We explore the modeling, algorithmic and heuristic solution approaches to, and sensitivity analysis of problems such as the Knapsack problem, Traveling Salesman problem, and the sports team ranking problem.
 Computers and technology will again play an important role as we investigate both the implementation and the theoretical basis of solution techniques.
 This course will bring together topics from single and multivariable calculus, linear algebra, and probability.
-Prerequisite: Grades of C or better in MA 334 and in MA 336.
+Prerequisite: Grade of "C" or better in MA 334.
+Recommended prerequisite or concurrent enrollment in MA 315 or MA 318.
 Fall semester.